TryKickoff/statix/readme.md

 ### To replace the SCSS

-Delete the files in the /scss folder, replacing them with your framework of choice.
+Delete the files in the /assets/src/scss folder, replacing them with your framework of choice.

-Next, go to `/_grunt-configs/css.js` in the root of the project and change all references of `kickoff.scss` and `kickoff.css` to whatever you have decided to call your main SCSS file.
+Next, go to `/_grunt-configs/config.js` in the root of the project and change the name of the compiled `distFile` to whatever you want to.

 Finally, change the reference to the compiled CSS file in the `html_start.hbs` in `statix/src/templates/includes`